5 Things to Know About the macOS Big Sur 11.2.3 Update

 Apple’s pushed a new macOS Big Sur 11.2.3 update to Mac users.

-macOS Big Sur 11.2.3 is another point release for Mac and it brings an important security patch.
+macOS Big Sur 11.2.3 is another point release and it brings a security patch to Macs.
 It’s a small upgrade, but it’s an important one.

 With that in mind, we want to take you through everything there you need to know about the newest version of macOS Big Sur for Mac.